PREMLO/Online-Voting-System-using-Python/README.md

-# Online Voting System for Elections
- It is a desktop application made with socket programming in Python.
-It uses synchronous multithreading.

- For details on this project, please read the <a href="https://github.com/shah-deep/Online-Voting-System/blob/main/Report.pdf">Report</a>.
+The Online Voting System is a Python-based application that allows users to cast their votes securely in an election.
+This system ensures transparency, security, and accessibility, making the voting process efficient and reliable.

+👥 Collaborators
+Anitej Mishra

+🛠️ Features
+User authentication (Admin & Voter)
+Secure voting mechanism
+Candidate registration
+Real-time vote counting
+Encrypted vote storage
+Admin dashboard for results